The country

 The security situation

-Russian mercenaries from the Wagner Organization - a Russian private military security firm with apparent ties to the Russian government - have been deployed in the country.
-While officially in CAR to serve as military instructors, the UN has so far identified several cases in which these mercenaries have engaged in active warfare and have been implicated in human rights abuses and violations of international humanitarian law.
+Russian mercenaries from the Russian Africa Corps (formerly the Wagner Group) have been deployed to the country.
+Although they are officially present to serve as military instructors, the UN has identified cases in which these mercenaries have engaged in combat and have been implicated in human rights abuses and violations of international humanitarian law.

-In 2022, the Central African Armed Forces consolidated their control over major urban centers.
+Since 2022, the Central African Armed Forces (FACA) have consolidated control over major urban centers.
 In rural areas, however, armed groups continue to engage in robbery, looting, illegal taxation, and extortion.
-Armed groups and government forces were involved in violent incidents and human rights abuses against civilians.
-In 2022, there were new displacements in areas where violent clashes occurred, while return movements of displaced persons continued to be concentrated in urban areas.
+Both armed groups and government forces are involved in violent incidents and human rights abuses against civilians, including the abduction, recruitment and use of children as soldiers, sexual violence, and attacks against hospitals and schools.
+New displacement occurs in areas affected by violent clashes.

-Violence and attacks against humanitarian workers and UN peacekeepers also continue.
-While relief agencies are working to support people affected by the conflict, ongoing fighting and logistical constraints have hampered humanitarian efforts, particularly in the more remote areas of the country.
-CAR remains one of the most dangerous countries for humanitarian workers.
+Attacks and violence against humanitarian workers and UN peacekeepers persist.
+Although relief agencies are working to support populations affected by the conflict, ongoing insecurity and logistical constraints continue to hinder humanitarian operations, particularly in remote areas of the country.
+The CAR remains one of the most dangerous countries for humanitarian workers.

 Donations